 Article 12 – Residency Permits for Family

-- Concerned department at the Ministry of Interior can grant residency permits for the spouse, undergraduate sons of up to 25 years old and unmarried daughters of the expatriate worker.
+- The concerned department at the Ministry of Interior can grant residency permits for the spouse, undergraduate sons of up to 25 years old and unmarried daughters of the expatriate worker.

-- However, such age condition may be exempted by the Minister of Interior or his deputy.
+- However, the Minister of Interior or his deputy may exempt such age conditions.

 - Also, the expatriate worker can be granted a residency permit for his parent through approval by the Minister of Interior or whom he may ever delegate when such request is justified.